Set up Node.js project with Typescript, ESLint, and Prettier

 Configure ESLint and Prettier

-Let's install the necessary dependencies:
+Let's install the required dependencies:

 module.exports = {